Frequently Asked Questions about Summer Programs

 Our residential cabins are dorm-style with bunk beds; junior students will reside with their counselor and 3-6 roommates.
 Bathhouses with showers are just a short walk away.
 Adult program students have the option of residing in a private cabin with an attached bathroom for an additional fee.

-Young Artist Seminar students will receive their orchestral repertoire 2-4 weeks prior to the start of the program.
+Young Artist Seminar students will receive their orchestral repertoire approximately 2-4 weeks prior to the start of the program.
+For all other programs, music will be distributed during the first or second day of the program.